jsotiro/ActivitiDataModelGenerator/README.md

 The generated model will also include views as well as tables

 *This is NOT an officially supported Alfresco product.
-For any questions, enhancements, or problem requests please raise a github issue in this project.*
+For any questions, enhancements, or problems please raise a github issue in this project.*

 ## License